AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 A Chrome extension for Microsoft Rewards, which automatically clears PC, mobile and Edge search quests and displays daily point countdown.

-This extension will not clear any promotional link or quiz quests and this feature will not be implemented.
+~~This extension will not clear any promotional link or quiz quests and this feature will not be implemented.~~

+**The fork of this extension will not any promotional link or quiz quests and this feature will be implemented. -WIP**

 **This is a bot!**